Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Related Works

 \section{Related Works}

-In what follows, we survey numerous decentralized target localization approaches in Sec.~\ref{subsec:target-loc} followed by a survey of current deployment strategies for heterogeneous multi-agent systems in Sec.~\ref{subsec:mrs}.
-We conclude our literature review with a survey of current advancements in Graph Neural Networks (GNNs) in Sec.~\ref{subsec:gnn}, which will serve as a building block for our proposed multi-agent task allocation model.
+In this section, we survey numerous decentralized target localization approaches in Sec.~\ref{subsec:target-loc} followed by a survey of current deployment strategies for heterogeneous multi-robot systems in Sec.~\ref{subsec:mrs}.
+We conclude our literature review with a survey of current advancements in Graph Neural Networks (GNNs) in Sec.~\ref{subsec:gnn}, which will serve as a building block for our proposed multi-robot task allocation model.